Joseph and the Amazing Technicolor Dreamcoat: Act I

 Joseph and the Amazing Technicolor Dreamcoat is based on the story of Joseph from the Book of Genesis.

 A Narrator opens the show by introducing Joseph, the dreamer ("Prologue").
-Joseph sings an inspiring, but seemingly meaningless song to the audience ("Any Dream Will Do").
+Joseph sings an inspiring song to the audience ("Any Dream Will Do").
 The Narrator then draws the audience's attention to Joseph's father Jacob and his 12 sons ("Jacob and Sons").
 Jacob favours Joseph over his other sons, and he gives Joseph a multicoloured coat to show his affection for him.
 Joseph is ecstatic about this gift ("Joseph's Coat"), while his brothers look on with jealousy.

 The brothers’ jealousy is compounded by Joseph's dreams, which suggest that he is destined to rule over them ("Joseph's Dreams").
 To stop this from happening, they try to kill him by throwing him down a pit, before changing their minds and selling him as a slave to some passing Ishmaelites.
 The Narrator comments on how powerless Joseph was to stop this ("Poor, Poor Joseph").

 To hide what they have done, Joseph's brothers and their wives tell Jacob that his beloved son has been killed.
 As proof, they show him Joseph's coat, which they have torn to pieces and covered in goat's blood ("One More Angel in Heaven").
 When the devastated Jacob exits, the brothers and wives cheerfully celebrate Joseph's departure ("Hoedown").

 Meanwhile, Joseph is taken to Egypt, where he is bought as a slave by the wealthy Potiphar.
 He works hard and is promoted, eventually running the household.
-Joseph catches the eye of Mrs Potiphar and although he turns down her advances, Potiphar sees them together and jumps to the wrong conclusion ("Potiphar").
+Joseph catches the eye of Mrs Potiphar and, although he turns down her advances, Potiphar sees them together and jumps to the wrong conclusion ("Potiphar").
 Enraged, he throws Joseph in jail.

 A heartbroken Joseph laments his situation ("Close Every Door").
 Two prisoners, both former servants of the Pharaoh, are put in his cell.
 Joseph interprets their strange dreams and predicts the butler will return to Pharaoh's service, while the baker will be executed.
-As Joseph questions his predictions, the other prisoners encourage Joseph to follow his own dreams ("Go, Go Joseph").
+As Joseph questions his predictions, the other prisoners encourage Joseph to follow his own dreams ("Go, Go, Go Joseph").